Motion capture: Robotics

+Movies

 Movies use motion capture for CGI effects, in some cases replacing traditional cel animation, and for completely CGI creatures, such as Gollum, The Mummy, King Kong, Davy Jones from Pirates of the Caribbean, the Na'vi from the film Avatar, and Clu from Tron: Legacy.
 The Great Goblin, the three Stone-trolls, many of the orcs and goblins in the 2012 film The Hobbit: An Unexpected Journey, and Smaug were created using motion capture.

-The film Batman Forever (1995) used some motion capture for certain special effects.
+The film Batman Forever (1995) used some motion capture for certain visual effects.
 Warner Bros. had acquired motion capture technology from arcade video game company Acclaim Entertainment for use in the film's production.
 Acclaim's 1995 video game of the same name also used the same motion capture technology to animate the digitized sprite graphics.